-CCD Parameter Value CCD type Marconi / e2v / CCD 44 - 82 - 1 - A57 0.1 thin devices $(20\mu m)$ Pixel size $15~\mu\mathrm{m}$ Format Active Pixel Area 2048 x 4102 pixels (2048x4100 used) 50 horizontal pre- and 50 overscan pixels Default Read Speed 280 kpix/sec Flatness $< 20\mu m$ peak to valley 2 e- at 50 kpix/sec R.O.N.
-4 e- at 500 kpix/sec (not including system noise) 6 e- at 1000 kpix/sec Full R.O.N. (including system noise) at default read speed 5-7 e- Gain [e-/ADU] ~2.6 with 10% chip-to-chip RMS 2 identical output amplifiers with integrated post chip amplifiers.
+CCD Parameter Value CCD type Marconi / e2v / CCD 44 - 82 - 1 - A57 0.1 thin devices $(20\mu m)$ Pixel size $15~\mu\mathrm{m}$ Format Active Pixel Area 2048 x 4102 pixels (2048x4100 used) 50 horizontal pre- and 50 overscan pixels Default Read Speed 280 kpix/sec Flatness $< 20 \mu m$ peak to valley 2 e- at 50 kpix/sec R.O.N.
+4 e- at 500 kpix/sec (not including system noise) 6 e- at 1000 kpix/sec Full R.O.N. (including system noise) at default read speed 5-7 e- Gain [e-/ADU] $\sim 2.6$ with 10% chip-to-chip RMS 2 identical output amplifiers with integrated post chip amplifiers.
 Output Amplifiers Charge can in principle be read through either one completely or through both of them simultaneously.
 In practise, only the respective "left" one is used.
-Device Layout No frame transfer option, 3 phase parallel register (non split), 3 phase serial register (split) Dump Drain A dump drain exists parallel to the serial readout register, so that lines can be discarded as a whole A global defect budget exists, specifying the overall defects Cosmetics for all of the 40 science devices (Cosmetically the final device cosmetics are much better than devices used for the WFI) CTE > 0.999995 per parallel or serial shift Horizontal Transfer Frequency 2 Mpixels/sec Vertical Transfer Frequency 15-20 klines/sec >200 000 e Serial full well is at least 2 times the pixel full well and the summing full well is at least 4 times the pixel full well.
+Device Layout No frame transfer option, 3 phase parallel register (non split), 3 phase serial register (split) Dump Drain A dump drain exists parallel to the serial readout register, so that lines can be discarded as a whole A global defect budget exists, specifying the overall defects Cosmetics for all of the 40 science devices (Cosmetically the final device cosmetics are much better than CORP devices used for the WFI) CTE > 0.999995 per parallel or serial shift Horizontal Transfer Frequency 2 Mpixels/sec Vertical Transfer Frequency 15-20 klines/sec >200 000 e Serial full well is at least 2 times the pixel full well and the summing E 11 XX 11 / E: :4 full well is at least 4 times the pixel full well.
 These full well values Full Well / Linearity correspond to the maximum charge that can be handled while attaining the CTE specified.
-Amplifier full well is around 200 000 e Amplifier full well refers to the limit of linearity, i.e. the maximum amount of charge that can be amplified while producing output that matches a linear response D 1 C to within 1 %.
-Dark Current < 2 e-/pixel/hour (at operating temperature of -120 °C) Cross talk There is cross talk at the level of < 0.4% between CCDs 93-96.
-Gain variations Cognic Box Consitivity CCDs # 87 and 88 shows day-to-day gain variations of 1-2% RMS.
-Cosmic Ray Sensitivity < 3 events / square cm and minute Optical Coating Single layer anti reflection coating astro BB Do also mo do si mo (with thickness 42nm instead of 46nm) Package design Four side buttable (fourth side with larger gap), Invar package with integrated PT100 temperature sensor
+Amplifier full well is around 200 000 e Amplifier full well refers to the limit of linearity, i.e. the maximum amount of charge that can be amplified while producing output that matches a linear response to within 1 %.
+Dark Current co within 1 %. &lt; 2 e- / pixel / hour (at operating temperature of -120 °C) Cross talk There is cross talk at the level of $< 0.4\%$ between CCDs 93-96.
+Gain variations CCDs # 87 and 88 shows day-to-day gain variations of 1-2% RMS.
+Cosmic Ray Sensitivity CCDs # 87 and 88 shows day-to-day gain variations of 1-2% KWS. < 3 events / square cm and minute Optical Coating Single layer anti reflection coating astro BB Optical Coating (with thickness 42nm instead of 46nm) Package design Four side buttable (fourth side with larger gap), i ackage design Invar package with integrated PT100 temperature sensor mvai package with integrated r i not temperature sensor mosaic.
+In the lower half of the CCD array, the readout register is at the "bottom" (southern edge) of the CCDs, whereas in the upper (northern) half the CCDs are rotated through 180 degrees.

 Table 1: Basic characteristics of the OmegaCAM CCDs.
 See also Table 2 and Fig. 8.
+There is a mismatch between the value of gain in the headers and the manual which is currently under investigation.

 Figure 6: The light-sensitive area of a single CCD.
-Units are in mm, size of a single pixel is 15 μ .
+Units are in mm, size of a single pixel is 15 $\mu$ .